1. Home

 Prevention of neonatal conjunctivitis

-Certain sexually transmitted and blood-borne infections (STBBIs) can be transmitted during childbirth sometimes causing severe infections in the infant, such as neonatal conjunctivitis.
+Some sexually transmitted and blood-borne infections (STBBIs) can be transmitted during childbirth and sometimes cause serious infections in the baby, such as neonatal conjunctivitis (infection of the membrane on the surface of the newborn's eye).

-To prevent neonatal conjunctivitis, an antibiotic ointment is applied in the baby’s eyes during the first hours after birth.
+To prevent neonatal conjunctivitis, an antibiotic ointment is applied to babies' eyes within the first few hours after birth.

 For further information: